Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Preliminaries: action minimizing sets and calibrated subactions

 \subsection{Calibrated subactions and an equivalence relation on the Aubry set}

-This subsection describes the equivalent class and its properties for the Aubry set.
-Firstly, we introduce the definition of \textit{calibrated subaction} and refer to the results in \cite{KMS25}, which is an analogy of Theorem 4.1 in \cite{BLL13}.
+This subsection describes the equivalence class and its properties for the Aubry set.
+Firstly, we introduce the definition of \textit{ calibrated subaction} and refer to the results in \cite{KMS25}, which are analogous to Theorem 4.1 in \cite{BLL13}.

 \begin{definition}[Calibrated subaction] For a subaction $u$ of $\varphi$, it is called {\it calibrated} if

 for every $\underline{x} \in X$. \end{definition} \begin{theorem}[Part of Main Theorem~$2$ in \cite{KMS25}] For any $\underline{x}\in\Omega_\varphi$, the map $X\ni \underline{y}\mapsto H_\varphi(\underline{x},\underline{y})$ is a Lipschitz calibrated subaction of $\varphi$. \end{theorem}